remi-kuba/NYT-Spelling-Bee-Solver/README.md

 Solves the New York Times Spelling Bee using a simple trie implementation <br />

 ## Install and Running Solver
-First clone the repository (run "git clone <repository url>") then run the fe.py file on your terminal (python fe.py).
+First clone the repository (run "git clone (repository url)") and change directories into NYT-Spelling-Bee-Solver.
+Then, run the fe.py file on your terminal (python fe.py).
 Once running, enter "[localhost:8080](http://localhost:8080)" into your search engine. <br />

 There are two dictionaries available to choose from:<br />
 1) A short dictionary "usa.txt" from [JUST WORDS!](http://www.gwicks.net/dictionaries.htm) <br />